CongducPham/LowCostLoRaGw/Arduino/README.md

 What about other boards?
 ------------------------

 Other boards may be supported as well with only very few modifications.
-It has been reported that the ESP8266 works fine.
 However, for all the other boards, low-power features may need to use specific libraries depending on the microcontroller.
 If you have compilation issues, try to compile with low-power disabled:

 	//#define LOW_POWER